commitdev/companion/README.md

 ## The Reference Architecture

-> WIP, we're slowly building out this section -- let us know which sections you want filled out first at https://github.com/commitdev/companion/discussions/1
+> WIP, we're slowly building out this section -- let us know [what you want to see first](https://github.com/commitdev/companion/discussions/8)

 - Architecture
   - Frontend